The spiritual world is not straightforward

 for the New Covenant and how the Narrow Gate/Door opens and closes - We must confess or acknowledge our belief in

-Christ to others and not deny that faith in front of them.
+Christ to others and remain publicly loyal to God through Christ - not deny faith in Christ publicly.

 Paul backs this up with four trustworthy statements when he talks about "his gospel" in 2 Timothy 2: